 It’s no secret that seasonality plays a large role in the digital advertising industry and has a direct impact on CPM performance.
 However, it is important to note that a site’s CPMs can fluctuate due to a variety of factors.
-Numbers will vary by site and vertical so it is unrealistic to assume every site’s performance will be affected by the same things.
+Not to mention 2020 circumstances throwing everyone for a loop.
+However, we are going to focus on a typical year’s spend, and consider 2020 an outlier.
+That being said, numbers will vary by site and vertical so it is unrealistic to assume every site’s performance will be affected by the same things.
+In fact, 2020 might not have had that much of an effect on your site if you were in the home and gardening space but could have been drastically impacted if you were in the travel or entertainment industries.
 That being said, reports will show that most advertising companies tend to follow a consistent spend pattern throughout the year.
 In this post, we will share valuable data-driven insights for publishers that will unveil when and why there are performance highs and lows and how to maximize revenue when it matters most.

-One of our Senior Yield Managers, Brandon Dawson, has a great deal of experience having worked on both the buy and the sell side of the advertising spectrum.
-Having been a media buyer as well as Director of Ad Operations in previous roles, Brandon is able to give authentic insight as to why advertisers behave the way they do.
+One of our Senior Yield Managers has a great deal of experience having worked on both the buy and the sell-side of the advertising spectrum and they were able to give authentic insight as to why advertisers behave the way they do.

 It should also be noted that companies typically have quarterly evaluations which require them to exhaust their budgets by the end of the quarter.
 This is why the end of a quarter is notorious for high CPMs and large revenue bumps.